In Oklahoma, governor tests power of tribal gambling

 How the dispute will be resolved is unclear.
 The governor insists the current revenue agreement expires Jan.
 1, while the tribes say it automatically renews.
 The state has hired a national law firm to negotiate with Native American leaders, who are calling on support from their wide network of local allies.

-The governor and Attorney General Mike Price both declined to discuss the talks because of the “dynamic and delicate nature” of the matter, said Alex Gerszewski, spokesman for the state attorney general’s office.
+The governor and Attorney General Mike Hunter both declined to discuss the talks because of the “dynamic and delicate nature” of the matter, said Alex Gerszewski, spokesman for the state attorney general’s office.

 For years Native American tribes have struggled to improve their economic position in what was once Indian Territory.
 The federal government resettled dozens of tribes in this part of the nation’s midsection after expelling them from other regions in the 19th century, but then gradually whittled away at the tribes’ communal property here to make way for white settlement and eventual statehood.
 In the last century, the tribes in Oklahoma used their remaining assets to operate businesses and provide clinics, housing and other services for their members.

-Note: This story has been corrected to indicate the attorney general’s last name is Hunter, not Price, and the proper spelling of the Chickasaw Nation.